A System for Turning Customer Feedback Into Strategy (Not Just a Compliment or a Complaint)

 As a founder, you must constantly ask yourself: "How can I de-risk this decision for my customer?
 How can I give them more flexibility, more choice, more control?"
 In a world where customers have infinite options, a business that offers freedom and flexibility will always have an edge.

-Now for the most important part of this mailbag.
-A business that only listens to its praise is a business that is living in a dangerous echo chamber of self-congratulation.
+A customer feedback system that only counts the praise is not really a system at all; it's an echo chamber.
 True growth and learning only come when you have the courage to listen, really listen, to the people you have disappointed.

-During August, while the overwhelming majority of feedback was positive, a clear and painful theme of frustration emerged from a small but important group of customers.
+During August, while the overwhelming majority of feedback was positive, a clear and painful pattern of frustration emerged from a small but important group of customers.
 It was the issue of expired vouchers.

 Here is what those customers, in their own unedited words, had to say: